-Christian Déséglise is Global Head of Sustainable Finance and Investments, Global Banking and Markets at HSBC.
-Previously, he held various positions within HSBC, including Global Head of Central Banks and Global Head of Emerging Markets at HSBC Global Asset Management.
+Christian Deseglise is Group Head of Sustainable Infrastructure and Innovation at HSBC.
+Previously, he held various positions within HSBC, including Head of Sustainable Finance and Investments, Global Head of Central Banks and Sovereign Wealth Funds at HSBC Global Banking and Markets, and Global Head of Emerging Markets at HSBC Global Asset Management.
 Christian is also a Non-Executive Director of HSBC Bank (Egypt).